AKA low waste or “nearo waste” or low impact or landfill-free or whatever your heart wants to call it! We’re all in this together!

 No matter what step you can take today, it’s a giant leap, and I’m proud of you!
 Pick one little thing that doesn’t rock your boat too much–tote your own water instead of buying a bottle or start a compost pile in your backyard–and work on it for a while.
 Then, add another.

 Each addition, no matter how small, creates an impact.
 We’re all in this together, and each one of us has the power to create ripples of change through our individual small actions.

 If you want to read more about the zero-waste movement and pet care, I’ve got you covered.
 Here are two great places to start:

-Join the zero-waste pet care challenge!
+Join the zero-waste pet care community!